U.S. Route 34

 U.S. Route 34 (US 34) is an east–west United States highway that runs for 1122 mi from north-central Colorado to the western suburbs of Chicago.
-Through Rocky Mountain National Park it is known as the Trail Ridge Road where it reaches an elevation of 12183 ft, making it one of the highest paved through highways in the United States.
+Through Rocky Mountain National Park it is known as the Trail Ridge Road where it reaches an elevation of 12183 ft, making it the highest paved through highway in the United States.
 The highway's western terminus is Granby, Colorado at US 40.
 Its eastern terminus is in Berwyn, Illinois at Illinois Route 43.

 U.S. Route 34 becomes a toll road for a short distance in Colorado, where it passes through Rocky Mountain National Park.